Mistakes Everyone Makes When Shopping At Costco

 If you're not buying gift cards at Costco, you're doing it wrong, plain and simple.
 These prepaid cards for restaurants, coffee shops, movie theaters, and other attractions aren't just a good generic gift option — they're a gift you should be giving yourself, too.

 But why would you bother to buy a gift card for yourself?
 Why not just pay the restaurant directly?
 Because you're leaving money on the table, that's why.
-See, Costco offers $100 gift cards to these establishments at a sizable discount — typically a 20 to 25 percent savings.
+See, Costco offers $100 gift cards to these establishments at a sizable discount — typically a 20-25% savings.
 Since you were going to spend $100 on movie tickets eventually anyway, you might as well just buy the gift card and keep the $20 to $25 in your pocket.
-This system makes sense on any goods or services that you use consistently, or even a one-off night out to a nice restaurant.
+This system makes sense for any goods or services that you use consistently or even for a one-off night out to a nice restaurant.
 Hey, nobody can fault you for saving a few bucks on date night.

 Costco is known for its amazing deals, but — perhaps somewhat surprisingly — the warehouse store doesn't always have the lowest price in town.